Why Do People “Gatekeep” Their Perfume? An Investigation

 With costs rising left and right, it’s important not to judge where a person might choose to spend their money.
 If you’d rather steer clear of dupes, though, there are countless impressive perfumes which won’t leave a dent in your wallet.

-When it comes to luxury perfume, Barcenilla believes that, often, you’re paying for packaging, publicity and perhaps a celebrity endorsement, not the actual juice itself.
-Zara’s Cities collection, (£25.99 and under) was created by renowned perfumer Jo Malone.
-All eau de parfums, rather than weaker eau de toilettes, the staying power is akin to most designer fragrances I own (Magnificently Dubai, £25.99, is my go-to).
-Beauty editor friends of mine can’t get enough of & Other Stories’ chic fragrances, all under £30.
-Then there’s Discover, Autograph and Provenance available at Marks & Spencer.
-The latter serves up niche-adjacent eau de parfums (think musky, woody, floral notes) for just £7.50, and the five star reviews speak for themselves.
+When it comes to luxury perfume, Barcenilla believes that, often, you’re paying for packaging, publicity, and perhaps a celebrity endorsement, not the actual juice itself.
+Zara’s Cities collection ($45.90 and under) was created by renowned perfumer Jo Malone.
+All eau de parfums, rather than weaker eau de toilettes, the staying power is akin to most designer fragrances I own (Magnificently Dubai, $39.90, is my go-to).
+Beauty editor friends of mine can’t get enough of & Other Stories’ chic fragrances, all under $50.

 All in all, the experts I spoke to for this story are sharply divided in their opinions.
 It’s certainly a compliment to be chased down the street or stopped by a friend who’s keen to know why you smell so good.
 In fact, it affirms your personal taste.
 But keeping it confidential is, of course, entirely your prerogative.
 All is fair in love and perfume.